DonKult/dotPageMod/README.md

 [W3C](https://www.w3.org/) under the
 [CC-BY-3](https://creativecommons.org/licenses/by/3.0/).

-The original is black – I am coloring the 'J' in this stylished 3 in yellow and the remaining 2 strokes in blue as JavaScript and CSS tend to be shown with those shield colors accompaning the HTML5 icon.
-They are also the colors of the [SelfHTML](http://wiki.selfhtml.org) logo which was a happy accident through.
+The original is black – I am coloring the 'J' in this stylised 3 in yellow and the remaining 2 strokes in blue as JavaScript and CSS tend to be shown with those shield colors accompanying the HTML5 icon.
+They are also the colors of the [SelfHTML](https://wiki.selfhtml.org) logo which was a happy accident through.

 Not very creative, I know, but it seemed better than using a gear or wrench…